 - List your grades

-- List non A-G courses (Physical Ed, Test Prep, etc.) under the Activities & Awards section: “Coursework Other Than A-G”
+- List non A-G courses (Physical Ed, Leadership, etc.) under the Activities & Awards section: “Coursework Other Than A-G”

 - Report any TRANSFERABLE college courses taken while in high school (Transferable courses = factored into your GPA)